 - In October and November, we prepare 400 boxes for Operation Christmas Child, a program that helps bring Bibles and study materials to children and communities in need.
 We want to honor the part of our mission that speaks to discipling believers, and we feel that this project brings the Word of God to those who do not currently have the means to purchase a Bible.
 It is such a fantastic program and one we hope to continue to do for years to come.

 If you’d like to become involved in any of these ministries, please email or call us, and we can help you find the community ministry that best fits your interest.

 We encourage our members #Love Your Neighbor is an emphasis to practice random acts of kindness by leaving a card with our church logo and the message “#Love Your Neighbor” on one side. and our and our church logo on the opposite side.
 The opposite side is blank in the event a member wants to leave a more personal message.
 Examples include paying for a person’s meal who is behind you at a drive-through restaurant and having the cashier give them the card.
 Another idea is leaving a dollar bill paper clipped to a card on the toy isle at Dollar Tree.
 There is no right way to perform a random act of kindness, we just want to help spread the message of passing on kindness, as well as letting others know about our church and mission.
 We want all community members to assist us in these efforts and share your stories with us!
 Email us at email@example.com with your random act of kindness!

 - Each year, St. John’s Baptist church provides a Vacation Bible School for children age 3 and potty-trained through 5th grade.
-This year, the Children’s Vacation Bible School is scheduled for August 5-9, 2019.
+This year’s dates for Vacation Bible School are coming soon.
+Check back for more details coming soon!